 When it comes to responsive web design and development you will find many terms namely “mobile”, “responsive”, and “adaptive”.
 What is the difference?

 Adaptive and responsive are closely related, so they often replace each other.
-However, the latest often denotes instantaneous response to any change.
-In the meantime, adaptive indicates the easy modification of the site depending on situations.
+However, the latest often denotes an instantaneous response to any change.
+In the meantime, adaptive indicates the easy modification of the site depending on the situation.
 The combination of these terms creates a formula that best characterizes modern sites.

 Mobile-friendly generally refers to developing responsive websites that exist on a separate domain.
 Accordingly, they are intended for owners of phones and tablets.
 While extremely lightweight, their functionality relies on browser sniffing and codebase.

 In 2020, responsive design is at the forefront.
 Websites are becoming flexible and user-friendly across all platforms.

 It’s simple enough.
 As this area is evolving rapidly, you will find a variety of tools and guides on how to develop a responsive website and design.
 But first, define your goals, specialization of the website, potential user, and his needs.
 Start right from the small touch screen and pay attention to the nuances described above.
 This list includes headers, content, and so on.

 How do I make my website Responsive?

 Many online users are always wondering how to develop a responsive website and what they need for this.
 And although at first glance it seems a little horrible, it is a simple and fast enough process if you know where to go.
 Here are 3 easy steps overview: